FraMaBu/framabu.github.io/_portfolio/health_lending.md

 ## The innovative solution

-To overcome these challenges, I led the development of a document analysis system ("desk review") that combines the efficiency of a large language model (LLM) with the guardrails of human oversight.
+To overcome these challenges, I led the development of a document analysis system ("desk review") that combines the efficiency of a large language model with the guardrails of human oversight.
 This approach standardizes the extraction of key information from complex documents, ensuring that the analysis remains both replicable and reliable.
 By automating the initial extraction process and then incorporating human verification, we were able to quickly and accurately uncover patterns and trends.
 This, in turn, strengthened evidence-based decision making in the design of World Bank health investments.

 Here is a high-level overview of the approach: Our process begins with clearly defined focus topics, which guide and standardize the analysis of relevant documents.
 After preprocessing, the documents are ingested into a vector database to support semantic search.
 This enables retrieval augmented generation (RAG), where the LLM generates targeted summaries grounded in extracts and references from specific texts—be it from PIDs, PADs, or financing agreements.
 Human analysts then review and refine the outputs before final postprocessing and storage for further comparative analysis.